 Payable to users - Finhay securities & Finhay investment products are measured at fair value of fund units and shares which are purchased by users via Finhay application.
-As per the Business Cooperation Contract, users have no ownership with these securities and the Company’s obligation with the users is equivalent with the fair value of these securities
+As per the Business Cooperation Contract, users have no ownership with these securities and the Company’s obligation with the users is equivalent with the fair value of these securities.

-23. FINANCIAL LIABILITIES AT AMORTISED COST
+25. FINANCIAL LIABILITIES AT AMORTISED COST